 For many people with depression or anxiety, they suffer alone, preferring not to seek help or treatment.
 For some, the slow-to-change stigma of mental health issues might stop them asking for help.
 For others, fear of dependency on prescription anti-depressant or anti-anxiety drugs hinders help.

-The use of mood altering prescription drugs is high in Ireland, with some areas such as Limerick prescribing to ten per cent of the county’s population.
-However, it is not the only way to cope with depression or anxiety.
+The use of mood altering prescription drugs is high in Ireland, with some areas such as Limerick prescribing up to ten per cent of the county’s population.
+Prescription drugs however are not the only way to cope with depression and anxiety.

-CBT (Cognitive Behavioural Therapy) has been proven to reduce levels of mild to moderate depression.
-CBT is a talk therapy based on the theory that all thoughts, feelings, actions and physical symptoms are all connected.
-By changing one aspect, we can alter the others.
-With the help of a trained therapist, CBT can help you notice negative behaviour patterns and work to change them.
+Integrating CBT (Cognitive Behavioural Therapy) with a range of therapeutic practices has been proven to reduce levels of mild to moderate depression.
+CBT is a talk therapy based on the theory that all thoughts, feelings, actions and physical symptoms are connected.
+By changing one aspect, we can alter others.
+With the help of a trained counsellor psychotherapist you will notice positive changes in your behavioural and thought processes.

 Simple changes to one’s diet and lifestyle can also help suffers cope without meds: